Writing website copy in 2018 is essential in communicating, educating and persuading visitors to take action or the next step.

 - To keep the reader’s attention and prevent skimming the content.

-Tell users what your page offers them straight away
+Tell users what your web page offers them straight away

 All my blog posts have been researched before I write the page title, header or page copy.